Risk Map As Middleware: Towards Interpretable Cooperative End-to-end Autonomous Driving for Risk-Aware Planning: EXPERIMENT

 where $O_{i}^{j}$ is the ground truth occupancy at prediction step $i$ for the $j^{th}$ grid cell, and $\widehat{O}_{i}^{j}$ is the predicted occupancy at prediction step $i$ for the $j^{th}$ grid cell.

 \textbf{Planning}.
 ADE measures planning accuracy by computing the average L2 distance between the predicted trajectory of the ego vehicle and its ground-truth future trajectory over the prediction horizon.
 CR evaluates planning safety by calculating the proportion of scenarios where the distance between the ego vehicle's planned trajectory and other vehicles exceeds a predefined safety threshold.
+A scenario is considered to have exceeded the threshold if the time distance (Time-to-Collision, TTC) is less than $0.9\mathrm{s}$ \cite{dauner2024navsim} and the lateral distance is less than $3.5\mathrm{m}$.